The following material is shared with permission from the website of Dr Walter Dorn.

 Graph of personnel deployed since 2006 (Harper-Trudeau governments):

-Historical benchmarks: Canada was a leader in providing personnel to UN peacekeeping from its early days (e.g., providing the first chief of the first observer mission, BGen Harry Angle of UNMOGIP in Kashmir, created 1948).
-Canada proposed the first peacekeeping force: UNEF in Egypt and made major contributions (1956–67).
+Historical benchmarks: Canada was a leader in providing personnel to UN peacekeeping from its early days (e.g., providing the first chief of the first observer mission, BGen Harry Angle of UNMOGIP in Kashmir, created in 1948).
+Canada proposed the first peacekeeping force: UNEF in Egypt and made major contributions, battalions throughout the life of the mission (1956–67).
 It also helped create the peacekeeping force in Cyprus (UNFICYP), to which Canada contributed large units (batallions) for almost 30 years, 1964–1993.
 Canada was the only country to contribute to all peacekeeping operations during the Cold War and remained a top contributor in the early 1990s.
 In 1993, Canada deployed 3,300 uniformed personnel in UN missions (Bosnia, Cambodia, Mozambique, Somalia).
 Canada contributed approx. 200 logisticians to the UN Disengagement Observer Force in Golan heights (Syria) from its creation in 1974 until 2006, when the Harper government withdrew them (see above graph).
 So during the half-century from 1956-2006, Canada always maintained over 200 uniformed personnel in peacekeeping.
-In 2006, it dropped to 120 personnel.
+In March 2006, shortly after the Harper government came to power, the UN contribution dropped to 120 personnel.

 Conclusion: Canada has not re-engaged in peacekeeping (yet).
-The number of uniformed personnel deployed is about half of what it was when the Harper government ended in 2015.
+The number of uniformed personnel deployed is less than half of what it was when the Harper government ended in 2015.
 Canada has so far contributed none of the additional personnel promised in 2016.
-Instead of being at 860, Canada is at 62 uniformed personnel.
-This is the lowest point since the first peacekeeping force was proposed by Lester Pearson in 1956.
+Instead of being at 860, Canada is at 40 uniformed personnel.
+This is the lowest point since the first peacekeeping force was proposed by Lester B. Pearson in 1956.

 Initiative: to promote more women in peacekeeping